ricardoquesada/ricardoquesada.github.io/content/posts/introducing-unijoysticle-2.md

 I trade a Unijoysticle 2+ unit for one of your own retro inventions / creations.
 It works like this:

-- I send you a Unijoysticle 2+ device (I pay the shipping)
+- I send you an Unijoysticle 2+ device (I pay the shipping)
 - You send me one of your retro inventions/creations (you pay the shipping)
 - It could be a magazine, video game, device, etc... (must be retro-related)